CPU Scheduling events

 Unless using real-time thread priorities, most Linux Kernel scheduler configurations are not strictly work-conserving.
 For instance the scheduler might prefer to wait some time in the hope that the thread running on the current CPU goes to idle, avoiding a cross-cpu migration which might be more costly both in terms of overhead and power.

 NOTE: sched_waking and sched_wakeup provide nearly the same information.
 The difference lies in wakeup events across CPUs, which involve inter-processor interrupts.
-The former is emitted on the source (wakee) CPU, the latter on the destination (waked) CPU. sched_waking is usually sufficient for latency analysis, unless you are looking into breaking down latency due to inter-processor signaling.
+The former is always emitted on the source (wakee) CPU, the latter may be executed on either the source or the destination (waked) CPU depending on several factors. sched_waking is usually sufficient for latency analysis, unless you are looking into breaking down latency due to the scheduler's wake up path, such as inter-processor signaling.

 When enabling sched_waking events, the following will appear in the UI when selecting a CPU slice: